Undergrad Semester Programs: Sciences Po

 AU students enrolled in the Program are required to take at least one of their academic (non-language) courses in French.
 Students who wish to participate in the Program must demonstrate proficiency in French at an intermediate level at the time of application and are encouraged to reach advanced proficiency before enrolling at Sciences Po.
 Students are required to submit their CAPE language exam results as part of the application.
 Students who are admitted to the Program must also utilize a language self-assessment provided by Sciences Po.

 Students may spend one semester or an academic year at Sciences Po (Fall - Spring).

-- Students are registered through the SIS Office of International Program Development for fifteen (15) AU-Sciences Po exchange credits (SIS-463).
+- Students are registered through the SIS Office of International Programs for fifteen (15) AU-Sciences Po exchange credits (SIS-463).
 These exchange credits cover the Program credits only; research and/or internship credits are registered under normal AU guidelines.

 - Students are required to meet with their AU academic advisor and obtain formal pre-approval before enrolling at Sciences Po.
 This ensures that all credits earned on the Program can be applied toward the student’s AU degree.

 - Students register for Sciences Po courses (30 credits per semester) via an online portal prior to the start of the semester.
 Students who wish to apply for the Undergraduate Exchange Certificate must do so during this period.

 Credit articulation: Grades and credits earned at Sciences Po are articulated through the SIS Office of International Programs upon receipt of an official transcript from Sciences Po.
 For conversion purposes, students should expect 2 Sciences Po credits to equal 1 AU credit.
 The grading scale used at Sciences Po is different from that used at AU and will be explained to students prior to their departure.